CANDO

 We are committed to:

-• Taking all safeguarding concerns seriously
+• Taking concerns seriously

-• Responding promptly and appropriately to disclosures
+• Responding appropriately and sensitively

-• Working in line with relevant Welsh safeguarding guidance
+• Following Welsh safeguarding guidance

 Our full safeguarding policy is available upon request.